mason-keiser/mem-match-react/README.md

 # mem-match-react
-A repository to hold a memory match game designed with React Hooks
+A repository to hold a memory match game developed using React Hooks

 # Figma